🔒 Hacked

 Two things prevented major damage:

-1. Early detection - Hostinger flagged it within 48 hours
+1. Early detection - The hosting provider flagged it within 48 hours

 2. Limited propagation - The attacker hadn’t yet spread to other directories